 Neural networks for taxon prediction

 These two trees are topologically identical.
 One of them is a river system creating some of the most fertile land on earth, supporting a population of over 300 million people.
 And the other is a phylogenetic tree of the An. gambiae complex.
-One of them is tattooed on my arm. extra points for if you can the rivers.
+One of them is also tattooed on my arm. extra points if you can guess the rivers.

 Anopheles gambiae; a complex world

-An. gambiae sensu stricto and An. coluzzii are the primary malaria vectors across much of Africa due to their highly anthropophily (preferring human blood meals).
 An. arabiensis on the other hand, shows more flexible host preferences but remains an important vector, particularly in drier areas, where it tends to dominate.
 Meanwhile, An. merus and An. melas are salt-tolerant coastal species and minor vectors.
-An. quadriannulatus is zoophilic (prefers animal blood) and is thought to play virtually no role in malaria transmission despite being competent to carry the parasite.
-Despite these important phenotypic differences, these species are morphologically identical (you can't tell them apart even under a microscope).
+An. quadriannulatus is zoophilic (it prefers to feed on other animals) and is thought to play virtually no role in malaria transmission despite being competent to carry the parasite.

+Despite these important phenotypic differences, these species are morphologically identical - you can't tell them apart even under a microscope.
 Traditionally, researchers have relied on molecular methods to identify members of the An. gambiae complex.
-The gold standard has been PCR-based assays targeting the ribosomal DNA intergenic spacer regions (IGS), developed by Scott et al. in 1993 and later refined by Santolamazza et al. in 2008 with the SINE200 method.
-Importantly, both methods rely on single genetic loci, which can miss hybridization between species.
-Secondly, these methods cannot detect cryptic taxa, and in those cases provide incorrect species assignments.
+The gold standard has been PCR-based assays targeting the ribosomal DNA intergenic spacer regions (IGS), developed by Scott et al. in 1993 and later with the SINE200 method (Santolamazza et al., 2008).
+Importantly, both methods rely on single genetic loci, which can miss hybridization between species, and these methods cannot detect cryptic taxa, and in those cases provide incorrect species assignments.

 Neural networks for taxon prediction